-FOR HHS Dept
+Added on November 4, 2022 FOR HHS Dept

-Added on November 4, 2022 only
+Added off November 4, 2022 only

 Adams County

 Marquette County

 St Croix County

 Dodge County

 Door County

 Summary of Recommendations

 It is highly recommended to read the entire report.
 The following is a summary of the recommendations made within this report.